HugoBlox/theme-academic-cv/content/publication/2019-SalasSarduy/index.md

 # Summary.
 An optional shortened abstract.
 summary: "Identification of the first inhibitors and chemical tools for the M32 family of carboxypeptidases"

-tags: ["drug discovery", "GSK-Chemboxes", "tcruzi", "HTS", "tbrucei", "M32", "metallocarboxypeptidases"]
+tags: ["drug discovery", "GSK-Chemboxes", "tcruzi", "HTS", "tbrucei", "M32", "metallocarboxypeptidases", "HTS"]
 categories: []
 featured: false